-- · Collaboration between state and federal agencies. - Evaluation of possible environmental and cultural effects to improvements on historic Harry W. Kelley Memorial Bridge. - Challenge of constructing an adjacent replacement bridge while preserving the existing structure to serve the tourist area of Ocean City.
+- Collaboration between state and federal agencies. - Evaluation of possible environmental and cultural effects to improvements on the historic Harry W. Kelley Memorial Bridge. - Challenge of constructing an adjacent replacement bridge while preserving the existing structure to serve the tourist area of Ocean City.

-JMT was contracted by the Maryland State Highway Administration (SHA) to perform a detailed crossing study of the Harry W. Kelley Memorial Bridge and roadway approaches of U.S. Route 50 into Ocean City, MD.
-This study was completed under the auspices of the Federal Highway Administration (FHWA) and SHA as lead agencies, and the U.S. Army Corps of Engineers (USACE), U.S. Coast Guard, Environmental Protection Agency (EPA), the U.S. Fish &
+JMT was contracted by the Maryland Department of Transportation State Highway Administration (MDOT SHA) to perform a detailed crossing study of the Harry W. Kelley Memorial Bridge and roadway approaches of US Route 50 into Ocean City, MD.

-Wildlife Agency (USFWS), and the Maryland Department of the Environment (MDE) as cooperating agencies.
+This study was completed under the auspices of the Federal Highway Administration and MDOT SHA as lead agencies, and the U.S. Army Corps of Engineers, U.S. Coast Guard, Environmental Protection Agency, the U.S. Fish & Wildlife Agency, and the Maryland Department of the Environment as cooperating agencies.

-JMT prepared a full planning evaluation and EIS for this gateway to Ocean City.
-The EIS examined the potential environmental and cultural/historic impacts from bridge and roadway improvements to both the historic bridge and U.S. 50 as it enters Ocean City.
+JMT prepared a full planning evaluation and environmental impact statement (EIS) for this gateway to Ocean City.
+The EIS examined potential environmental and cultural/historic impacts from bridge and roadway improvements to both the historic bridge and US 50 as it enters Ocean City.
 This effort required several large technical studies that permitted decision makers to select a reasonable alternative that balanced the needs of the state with the environmental impacts resulting from the project.
-Studies involved a complete historic determination of the bridge, including an archaeological and cultural resources assessment under Section 106 of the National Historic Preservation Act of 1966 (NHPA), specifically for impacts related to the Kelley Memorial Bridge.
-The one-half-mile-long historic structure is a major collector for millions of visitors to the Ocean City resort area each year.
+Studies involved a complete historic determination of the bridge, including an archaeological and cultural resources assessment under Section 106 of the National Historic Preservation Act of 1966, specifically for impacts related to the Kelley Memorial Bridge.
+The one-halfmile-long historic structure is a major collector for millions of visitors to the Ocean City resort area each year.
 Great care was taken in considering how best to preserve the bridge as a bike and pedestrian pathway and fishing bridge while constructing a replacement structure directly adjacent to the existing bridge.